d0wnlore/urban-spork/README.md

 ## Instructions

-This dApp is not hosted anywhere, so this needs to be ran locally with the existing boilerplate instructions at the end of this README.
-Make sure that the verifier is publicly accessible using Ngrok or Serveo.
+This dApp is not hosted anywhere, so this needs to be ran locally or deployed with the existing boilerplate instructions at the end of this README.
+Make sure that the verifier server is publicly accessible using Ngrok or Serveo if deployed locally (or just set the appropriate state flag to `true` in `App.js` to test the unlocked state).

 This dApp depends on a “POKAntiPhishing” VC that can be issued using [the demo issuer](https://issuer-demo.polygonid.me/):